 A food processor is the easiest tool to use when making pesto, but if you don’t have one, you can also use a blender or an immersion blender.

 I found these ice cube trays at Big Lot for a few dollars.
 They are great for freezing the perfect amount of pesto.
 I freeze the pesto in these trays, then pop the cubes out into a freezer bag.
-When I make a soup, stirfry or anything that needs some fresh herbs, I just take out a cube or two of pesto in any recipe that calls for basil.
+When I make a soup, stirfry or anything that needs some fresh herbs, I just take out a cube or two and toss it in.